groovy-tutorial/groovy-tutorial/manuscript/09/09_05_Packages.md

 # Organising your code {#chorganising}

-When you start getting into writing larger code bases you'll need to think about how to organise your code.
+When you start writing larger code bases you'll need to think about how to organise your code.
 You don't have to do this if you're using Groovy to write scripts that can fit into a reasonable file size (say, 400 lines) but really large files can become difficult to scroll through and debug.
 There are two complementary tactics you can use when working with larger bodies of code: